 As a beauty editor, I’ll try just about any product or trend once.
 Note that I said “just about,” because I’ll admit there are some questionable, just-plain-weird treatments celebrities have name-dropped over the years that even I won’t touch.
-Aside from those rare exceptions, though, you can pretty much count me in—especially when it means getting my hands on buzzy new products from a certain in-demand new beauty company.
-In fact, I’d be surprised if you haven’t already seen Kaja Beauty’s adorable new line all over your Instagram feed.
-It’s the latest K-beauty brand from Sephora, and I honestly love everything about it, from the bite-size packaging to the feel-good formulas to the affordable price point (everything rings in at under $24).
+Aside from those rare exceptions, though, you can pretty much count me in—especially when it means getting my hands on buzzy products from a certain in-demand beauty company.
+In truth, I’d be surprised if you haven’t already seen Kaja Beauty’s adorable new line all over your Instagram feed.
+It’s a K-beauty brand from Sephora, and I honestly love everything about it, from the bite-size packaging to the feel-good formulas to the affordable price point (everything rings in at under $24).
 Here’s a breakdown of everything I’ve tried so far…

 This concealer was aptly named—it doesn’t settle into fine lines.
 Or blemishes.
 Or any skin concern, really.
 I swiped a little under my eyes and over a few blemishes, and blended it out with my fingers.
 Its lightweight texture melted into skin giving it a natural-looking finish.
 It's not quite dewy or matte, it falls somewhere in the middle of the two, and I just love it.
 I’m really an easy customer to please.